 Children begin to form gender stereotypes about occupations from the age of six*.
 Having the opportunity at school to meet a wide range of women doing different jobs is really important.
-Inspiring Women connects schools with inspirational, diverse female volunteers from a range of interesting careers, who come into school to talk to young people about their jobs and show how what they are learning at school can lead to an interesting, exciting futures.
-Our in-school activities feed curiosity, break down gender stereotypes and open young people and children’s eyes to future possibilities.
+Inspiring Women connects schools with inspirational, diverse female volunteers from a range of interesting careers, who talk to young people about their jobs and show how what they are learning at school can lead to an interesting, exciting futures.
+Our in-school and virtual activities feed curiosity, break down gender stereotypes and open young people and children’s eyes to future possibilities.

 Inspiring Women challenges girls to think about what they want to be and why and show them that they can achieve anything they set their minds to.

 Over 24,500 amazing women have already signed up and are ready to talk with girls in state schools about the ‘job they do’ and route they took.
 The Inspiring Women volunteers are from a wide range of occupations, and by going into schools they are collectively talking to over 500,000 young women.

 Volunteers can take part in a range of activities from ‘career speed networking’ and informal classroom talks, to enterprise activities or careers fairs.

 Register today via the Sign Up button at the top of the page to see and contact the Inspiring Women volunteers in your area, or further afield via virtual interactive sessions.

 Become an Inspiring the Future volunteer to help inspire young women to think about their futures.
 Sign up at the top of the page and select ‘Volunteers register here’.

 Find out about our campaigns No More Female Professionals, which highlights the language we use when talking about jobs, and Women in Science, pairing inspiring female role models in science with primary schools.